RWS/ISHBootstrap/Notes/About CredSSP authentication for PSSession.md

-# Allowing remoting with double hop access using CredSSP authentication
+# About CredSSP authentication for PSSession

 When through remoting we try to access a kerberos protected asset then by default it fails.
 To solve the issue we need to configure windows to allow the creation of CredSSP session.